5 Ways Tech Leaders Adapt to Economics of Software Development in 2025

 1. Reframing Talent Strategy: From Local Shortage to Global Scaleability

-Tech CEOs are confronted with critical developer shortages — some sectors have hiring cycles three to five times longer than they did in 2021.
+Tech CEOs are facing a critical shortage of developers.
+Some sectors have hiring cycles that are three to five times longer than they were in 2021.
 To circumvent this impediment, companies are going global, but not the old-fashioned “offshore and forget” route.
-They’re embracing nearshore and local models that balance quality, cultural fit, and budget.
+They’re embracing nearshore and local models that strike a balance between quality, cultural fit, and budget.

 Current numbers confirm the trend: